How can we help you today?

 There are several ways these disputes can be settled.
 Often, the goal is to find a fair solution without going to court.
 Here’s how these disputes are usually handled:

-• UDRP complaints.
-The Uniform Domain-Name Dispute-Resolution Policy (UDRP) lets trademark owners file a complaint through ICANN if they believe a domain is infringing on their trademark.
+• UDRP complaints: The Uniform Domain-Name Dispute-Resolution Policy (UDRP) allows trademark owners to file a complaint with ICANN if they believe a domain name infringes their trademark.

 Can you trademark a domain name?